 The daily PDOP values PDOP can be used to identify specific days that have different performance from the others.
-It can be seen is that the maximum PDOP is always below the threshold of 6.
+It can be seen is that the maximum PDOP is usually below the threshold of 6 although there are some days where it is higher.
+These days are: